 Low Tarn Lodge is a fabulous woodland retreat for two.

-Low Tarn Lodge is on the Neaum Crag Estate, a fantastic elevated position amongst the trees, set on the south facing hill above Skelwith Bridge, at the entrance to Langdale and below Loughrigg Fell.
+Low Tarn Lodge is on the Neaum Crag Estate in a fantastic elevated position amongst the trees, set on the south facing hill above Skelwith Bridge, at the entrance to Langdale and below Loughrigg Fell.

 It boasts its own parking space and a private outside seating area to the rear of the property– a perfect place to sit and enjoy the surrounding woodland.

 The warmth of the wood panelled walls of the lodge provides a cosy retreat to two.
 It has an ample double bedroom with storage, a modern shower room, a small well equipped kitchen with dining area, a sitting room with French doors and views of the woodland.
 For those of you who wish to connect back to the wider world, the lodge has its own broadband connection.

 Low Tarn includes a pass to the on site swimming pool facility (open from 1st March – to 12th November) which includes a sauna, table tennis, additional wi-fi connection and a general place to relax.
 In the pool hall is a coin-operated washer and dryer.
 This is located in the centre of the estate.

 Neaum Crag is handy for access to the Langdale valley, close to Chesters by the River Café and the Talbot Bar at Skelwith Bridge and Ambleside only a few miles away.

 History of the Neaum Crag Estate: